shapeshed/shapeshed.com/content/posts/using_custom_shell_scripts_on_osx_or_linux.md

-{
-  "title": "Using custom shell scripts on OSX or Linux", "date": "2009-05-03T00:00:00+01:00",
++++
+date = "2009-05-03T00:00:00+01:00"
-  "description": "Custom shell scripts allow you to do pretty much anything.
-Here's a short tutorial on how to set up either OSX or Linux so you can use custom shell scripts on your system.\n", "tags": [
+description = "Custom shell scripts allow you to do pretty much anything.
+Here's a short tutorial on how to set up either OSX or Linux so you can use custom shell scripts on your system.\n" tags = ["OSX", "Linux"] title = "Using custom shell scripts on OSX or Linux"

-    "OSX",
-    "Linux"
-  ]
-}
++++
 ## Configuring your environment

 I'm assuming here that you are on a POSIX compliant system (namely OSX or Linux).
 First let's make sure we are in our home directory.
 On OSX or Linux in a terminal run: